Parking problems and enforcement

 Reporting a parking problem

-We can enforce a parking problem, either on the road or in a car park, for example:
+We can enforce a parking problem, either on the road, pavement or in a car park, if the vehicle is:

-- Vehicles parking without displaying a parking ticket or a blue badge
+- parking without displaying a parking ticket or a blue badge

-- Problems with a ticket machine not working, for example a coin jam or no ticket.
+We also tackle problems with a ticket machines, for example a coin jam or no ticket

 Parking problems we cannot enforce

 Civil Enforcement Officers (CEOs) undertake the enforcement of parking restrictions within the Borough and issue Penalty Charge Notices (PCNs) to vehicles contravening these restrictions.
 Any money received from PCNs is retained by the Council and funds the enforcement office and, in accordance with government legislation, helps improve transport.
 This can vary from subsidised transport fares to the installation of traffic calming measures.
-All Council civil parking enforcement is subject to the following policy:
+All Council civil parking enforcement is subject to the Policies for the enforcement and cancellation of PCNs

 Civil Enforcement Officers will often use body worn video equipment whilst carrying out their duties.